K-Tikaraya/Code_Editor/README.md

-# This is my Code Editor
+# This is  a Code Editor similiar to w3 school